 The up-close hippos in deep water are okay though…

-- Norman Carr Safaris was founded in 1950 by Norman Carr, pioneer of the walking safari in Zambia and Africa.
+Norman Carr Safaris was founded in 1950 by Norman Carr, pioneer of walking safaris in Africa, and specifically, Zambia walking safaris.

-- There are five Norman Carr Safaris camps in Zambia’s South Luangwa National Park – the most deluxe is Chinzombo.
-A wildly luxurious new camp, King Lewanika Lodge, just opened in Liuwa Plain National Park in April, 2017.
-Time+Tide also runs Chongwe Safaris in Zambia’s Lower Zambezi National Park; you can seamlessly go on safari to all three parks for three completely different safari experiences.
+There are five Norman Carr Safaris camps in Zambia’s South Luangwa National Park.
+A wildly luxurious new camp, King Lewanika Lodge opened in Liuwa Plain National Park in April, 2017.
+Time+Tide also runs Chongwe Safaris in Zambia’s Lower Zambezi National Park; you can seamlessly go on safari to all three parks for three completely different Zambia safari experiences.

-Read more about our latest walking safari in Zambia
+Read more about this walking safari in Zambia

-See our story recently published in NUVOmagazine.com on “Walking Safaris in Zambia.”
+See our magazine story on “Walking Safaris in Zambia” recently published in NUVOmagazine.com.